 Staging Sites Simply Explained

-WordPress staging sites are a duplicate of your current website that you can work on without disturbing your “live” site.
-Once your staging site is setup, you are provided a temporary URL.
+WordPress staging sites duplicate your current website (at that moment in time) that you can work on without disturbing your “live” site.
+Once your staging site is set up, you are provided a temporary URL.

-First a little history…
+First, a little history…

-You would then have to migrate the site content, theme and plugins over so you could work on the duplicate of your website.
-This allowed you to keep the existing live site uninterrupted for site visitors.
+You would then have to manually migrate the site content, theme, and plugins over so you could work on the duplicate of your website.
+Like a staging site, this approach allowed you to keep the existing live site and uninterrupted for your website visitors.

 Enter Managed WordPress Hosting